hassy/packet-performance-labs/README.md

 - On-demand: Less than 15 minutes to set up.
 Pay from just [$0.05/hour](https://www.packet.net/bare-metal/servers/type-0/).
 - Baremetal: Blazing fast dedicated machines with no virtualization overhead or noisy neighbors.
 - Performance analysis & benchmarking: A recent Linux kernel with `perf`.
 A Node.js environment with nvm and stackvis.
+- Other useful tools: Emacs + [purcell/emacs.d](https://github.com/purcell/emacs.d)
 - Powered by [Packet.net](https://packet.net)

-This is something I wrote for myself for working on [Artillery.io](https://artillery.io).
+This is something I quickly put together for myself for working on [Artillery.io](https://artillery.io).
 I hope you find it useful too.

 ## Usage